1A. Quick-start

 • pre-processing functionalities available in VIP (star centering, bad frame trimming, bad pixel correction…) –> go to Tutorial 2;

-• more advanced post-processing algorithms –> go to Tutorial 3A or 3B (the latter for Object-Oriented example usage);
+• post-processing algorithms leveraging angular differential imaging –> go to Tutorial 3A or 3B (the latter for Object-Oriented example usage);

 • metrics to evaluate the significance of a detection or the achieved contrast in your image –> go to Tutorial 4;